 "Druella!" she exclaimed in a falsely pleasant voice, spreading her arms wide as if to embrace the woman.

 Walburga raised a finely crafted brow, shaking her head slightly as if to reprimand a foolish child.
 "The birth of Cygnus Black's third child is not something to be kept under wraps, my dear.
-Soon the reporters and writers will be here... all yearning to learn more about the child and potential heir."
+Soon everybody will be here, yearning to learn more about the child and potential heir."

 "It is not."

 Both witches looked up as the smooth voice of a man made itself known from behind Walburga, announcing the entrance of Cygnus.
-Dressed in robes of black ornamented only by a thin chain around the waist and with a cold look radiating off his features, Walburga Black's smirk could no longer be kept in check.
+He was dressed in black robes ornamented with only a thin chain around his waist, and a cold look was radiating off his features.
+Walburga Black's smirk could no longer be kept in check.